rgregor/netcup-ddns/README.md

 # netcup-api-ddns
-A drop dead simple and lightweight Python3 client, that...
+A simple and relatively lightweight Python3 client, that...
 - uses Netcups DNS API to use a subdomain for DynDNS
 - works with IPv4 and IPv6
 - is based on nc_dnsapi from https://github.com/nbuchwitz/nc_dnsapi
+- comes with setup scripts for running it with systemd and installer scripts for setting up the required environments

 ## Prerequisites
 - Python >= 3.11 with pip